isomerpages/enterprisesg-wmo/_businesses/00-overview.md

 ## Overview

-Having  a  uniform  and  accurate  weights  and  measures  system  is  important  to  all consumers and traders.
+As a business, you have the responsibility to ensure that all weighing and measuring instruments used are type approved, registered with the Weights and Measures Office, and thereafter verified by Authorised Verifiers.
+In addition, the net contents of pre-packaged goods must not be less than the quantity stated on the  package  or  label.

-Businesses should ensure that their weighing or measuring instruments are:
+Businesses should also ensure that their weighing or measuring instruments are:

 - Accurate at all times;
 - Installed and used in suitable environmental conditions e.g. weighing scales should be used on level ground;